Is Yellow Submarine by The Beatles really about drugs?

 Drug song?
 Psychedelic whimsy?
 Or is it just about a submersible vehicle painted in a bright colour?
 Let’s delve into the mind of Paul McCartney…

 But why had The Beatles recorded such a child-like song in the first place?
+Why did it become so popular it made Number 1 in the charts and found a place on the band's "greatest hits" collection The Beatles 1962-1966 aka the "Red Album"?
 And what were they doing making cartoons anyway?

 The genesis of Yellow Submarine as a song came in early 1966 as the band were preparing songs for their seventh album Revolver.
 Traditionally, a Beatles album would include a “Ringo song”, designed to please fans of the Beatle drummer, in the same way as he’s get a vocal spot in their live shows.

 Paul McCartney was thinking about such a song when he was living with the family of his girlfriend Jane Asher in Wimpole Street, London.
 He recalled: “I was laying in bed in the Ashers' garret...
 I was thinking of it as a song for Ringo, so I wrote it as not too rangey in the vocal.

 “Then [I] started making a story, sort of an ancient mariner, telling the young kids where he'd lived.
 I think John helped out.
 The lyrics got more and more obscure as it goes on, but the chorus, melody and verses are mine.”
 Pop-folk singer Donovan was a friend of the Fabs at the time and contributed the couplet “sky of blue, sea of green”.

 The Beatles - Eleanor Rigby (From "Yellow Submarine")